What you'll study

 The course shoots original material on a range of professional acquisition formats, ranging from Kodak celluloid film stock to the Arri Alexa digital cinematography camera – widely accepted as the industry standard for motion picture production.

 Our 2D workflow uses Nuke for all compositing, and Maya/Zbrush and Arnold for 3D.
-Our colour pipeline is based on an industry model with customs LUTs to ensure accurate monitoring of colour in our fully calibrated VFX lab.
+Our colour pipeline is based on an industry model with customs LUTs to ensure accurate monitoring of colour in our fully calibrated VFX labs.

 With an emphasis on photorealism, believability and integration, you will be taken through the process of designing and producing visual effects sequences to the highest possible level of professional scrutiny.